iterative/dvc.org/content/docs/command-reference/data/index.md

 # data

-Contains a command that shows changes in data tracked by dvc:
+Contains a command that shows changes in data tracked by DVC:
 [status](/doc/command-reference/data/status).

 ## Synopsis